 Property, plant and equipment, goodwill and other intangible assets are carried at cost.
 Depreciation on property, plant and equipment is computed primarily on the straight-line method over the estimated useful lives of the assets.
 Goodwill is no longer amortized, but is subject to periodic review for impairment.
+In general, when the carrying value of a reporting unit exceeds its implied fair value, an impairment loss must be recognized.
+For purposes of testing for impairment, the Company uses a combination of valuation techniques, including discounted cash flows.
+The Company performed its annual impairment review in the second quarter of fiscal 2005 and determined that no adjustments to the carrying values of goodwill were necessary.
 Intangible assets are amortized over their estimated useful lives, unless such lives are considered to be indefinite.
 A significant decline in cash flows generated from these assets may result in a write-down of the carrying values of the related assets.